aidenybai/million/paper/paper.md

 When compared to other methods of virtual DOM rendering, these findings showed that Million.js had higher benchmark metrics, with 133% to 300% more operations per second than other Virtual DOM libraries.

+# Statement of need

+Million is a Virtual DOM aimed at improving the performance of JavaScript UI libraries.
+It is designed to be a compiler-augmented JavaScript UI library, and is extensible to allow for complex functionality like components.
+The API for Million was designed to provide functional and composable building blocks for building modules for UI libraries.

+Million was designed to be used by human-computer interaction (HCI) researchers for data visualization and web development.
+It is already being considered for use in Static Site Generators, which have the potential to allow for faster intereactive visualizations of data on the web.

 # Related works

 - [snabbdom](https://github.com/snabbdom/snabbdom): General purpose, composable virtual DOM library.